BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 directly, or that it’s something you can access through your senses directly, or that it’s something you can observe and see as ‘anatta’;
 you are not seeing anatta.
-You are just chasing the idea that you have intellectually developed – on account of reading the suttas or listening to talks.
+You are just chasing the idea that you have intellectually developed—on account of reading the suttas or listening to talks.
 The sense of self is always behind from where you are looking.
 When you realize that the range of where you can look is either the direction of where you attend or the direction of the memory point of view; you realize that you don’t need to know specifically where the sense of self is.
-You know that it will have to be between the two points of view – that are there at the same time running concurrently.
+You know that it will have to be between the two points of view—that are there at the same time running concurrently.

 “With this, this is”.
 It’s not that the memory point of view (where the mind is) comes first, in the sense that it exists apart from the senses.